OpenArabicPE/journal_al-haqaiq/README.md

 ʿAbd al-Qādir al-Iskandarānī began publishing the monthly journal *al-Ḥaqāʾiq* in Damascus in [August 1910](https://rawgit.com/openarabicpe/digital-haqaiq/master/xml/oclc_644997575-i_1.TEIP5.xml).
 Until the end of publication in late 1913 or early 1914, he had completed three volumes.
 The final issue of volume 3 contains the reference "will be continued ..." under several articles (e.g. [here](https://rawgit.com/openarabicpe/digital-haqaiq/master/xml/oclc_644997575-i_35.TEIP5.xml#div_9.d1e1511) and [here](https://rawgit.com/openarabicpe/digital-haqaiq/master/xml/oclc_644997575-i_35.TEIP5.xml#div_10.d1e1618)).
 According to some library catalogues---while stating that they hold no copy beyond the end of volume three---*al-Ḥaqāʾiq* published the first issue of volume four.
 The annual local subscription cost was 1 *mecidiye* and, according to foreign observer, the issue was sold at a price of Ps 23.[^1]

 [^1]: Thomsen, P. "Verzeichnis der Arabischen Zeitungen und Zeitschriften Palästinas." *Zeitschrift des Deutschen Palästina-Vereins (1878-1945)* 35, no. 4 (1912):214

+## frequency of publication

+*al-Ḥaqāʾiq* was a monthly journal and followed the Islamic calendar.
+Each issue carried information on month and year in its masthead but no specific publication date.
+Few articles mention datable events but occasionally one is able to track referenced newspaper issues.

+[Issue 2/10 of *Jumādā al-Ūlā 1330*](https://rawgit.com/openarabicpe/digital-haqaiq/master/xml/oclc_644997575-i_22.TEIP5.xml) contains two articles reacting to the conflagration of *Sūq al-Ḥamīdiyya* in Damascus on 27 April 1912 (10 Jum I 1330 aH).

+There is an, as of yet, unexplained six-month gap in publication between June and December 1912.

 ## issues